andreas-maniotis/trivium/README.md

 1. text.hpp:                  compile-time strings;
 2. type_hull.hpp:             a wrapper for C++ types;
-3. map.hpp:                   a compile-time dictionary;
+3. map.hpp:                   a compile-time dictionary to hold symbol tables;
 4. symbolic_expressions.hpp:  symbolic expressions (and lambda expressions);
 5. symbolic_type_system.hpp   a symbolic representation of the C++ type system;
 6. interpreter.hpp:           an interpreter for Trivium Lisp;